IcaliaLabs/Presentr/README.md

 #### Create a Presentr object

-It is **important to hold on to the Presentr object as an instance variable(property)** since internally it will be used as a delegate for the custom presentation.
+It is **important to hold on to the Presentr object as an instance variable(property)** on the presenting/current View Controller since internally it will be used as a delegate for the custom presentation.
 ```swift
 let presenter = Presentr(presentationType: .Alert)
 presenter.transitionType = .CoverHorizontalFromRight // Optional